leftfield-geospatial/geedim/README.md

 # geedim
 Searching, compositing and downloading of satellite imagery from [Google Earth Engine](https://earthengine.google.com/) (EE).
 ## Description
 geedim provides a command line interface (CLI) and API for searching by date, region, and cloud/shadow statistics.
-It optionally performs cloud/shadow masking, and cloud-free compositing.
+It optionally performs basic cloud/shadow masking, and cloud-free compositing.
 Images and composites (including metadata) can be downloaded, or exported to Google Drive.

 It supports access to the following surface reflectance image collections: